xuawai/xuawai.github.io/_posts/2017-12-21-chapter-6--scoring-term-weighting-and-the-vector-space-model.md

 * The mnemonic for representing a combination of weights takes the form ddd.qqq where the first triplet gives the term weighting of the document vector, while the second triplet gives the weighting in the query vector.

 ### 6.4.4 Pivoted normalized document length
-* Longer documents can broadly be lumped into two cat- egories:
+* Longer documents can broadly be lumped into two categories:
 &emsp; 1.
 Verbose documents that essentially repeat the same content.
 &emsp; 2.
 Documents covering multiple different topics, in which the search terms probably match small segments of the document but not all of it.
 * Relevance may have something to do with document length, so we need `Pivoted normalized document length(NOT SURE!)`.